skybrud/Skybrud.Umbraco.Redirects.Import/v4/installation.md

 # Installation

-The Umbraco 10 and 11 version of this package is only available via [NuGet](https://www.nuget.org/packages/Skybrud.Umbraco.Redirects.Import).
+The Umbraco 10+ version of this package is only available via [**NuGet**](https://www.nuget.org/packages/Skybrud.Umbraco.Redirects.Import).
 To install the package, you can use either .NET CLI:

 ```
 dotnet add package Skybrud.Umbraco.Redirects.Import --version 4.0.0